Autodesk/pgbelt/docs/usage.md

 **Commands**:

 - `analyze`: Run ANALYZE in the destination database.
+- `check-connectivity`: Returns exit code 0 if pgbelt can connect...
 - `check-pkeys`: Print out lists of tables with and without...
+- `create-indexes`: Creates indexes from the file...
 - `dst-dsn`: Print a dsn to stdout that you can use to...
+- `dump-constraints`: Dumps the NOT VALID constraints from the...
+- `dump-indexes`: Dumps the CREATE INDEX statements from the...
 - `dump-schema`: Dumps and sanitizes the schema from the...
-- `dump-tables`: Dump all tables without primary keys from the...
+- `dump-tables`: Dump all tables without primary keys from...
-- `load-constraints`: Loads the NOT VALID constraints from the file...
+- `load-constraints`: Loads the NOT VALID constraints from the...
 - `load-schema`: Loads the sanitized schema from the file...
-- `load-tables`: Load all locally saved table data files into...
+- `load-tables`: Load all locally saved table data files...
-- `precheck`: Report whether your source database meets the...
+- `precheck`: Report whether your source database meets...
+- `remove-constraints`: Removes NOT VALID constraints from the...
+- `remove-indexes`: Removes indexes from the target database.
 - `restore-logins`: Grant permission to log in for any user...
-- `revoke-logins`: Discovers all users in the db who can log in,...
+- `revoke-logins`: Discovers all users in the db who can log...
 - `setup`: Configures pglogical to replicate all...
 - `setup-back-replication`: Configures pglogical to replicate all...
 - `src-dsn`: Print a dsn to stdout that you can use to...
-- `status`: Print out a table of status information for...
+- `status`: Print out a table of status information...
 - `sync`: Sync and validate all data that is not...
-- `sync-sequences`: Retrieve the current value of all sequences...
+- `sync-sequences`: Retrieve the current value of all...
 - `sync-tables`: Dump and load all tables from the source...
-- `teardown`: Removes all pglogical configuration from both...
+- `teardown`: Removes all pglogical configuration from...
 - `teardown-back-replication`: Stops pglogical replication from the...
-- `teardown-forward-replication`: Stops pglogical replication from the source...
+- `teardown-forward-replication`: Stops pglogical replication from the...
 - `validate-data`: Compares data in the source and target...

 ## `belt analyze`